Pay attention to the voices inside your head while you do this. What do you hear?

-This incessant commentary that rains on your parade comes from an entity known as the Inner Critic.
+This negative self-talk that rains on your parade comes from an entity known as the Inner Critic.
 The Inner Critic represents an amalgamation of all the limiting beliefs that you have about yourself.
 These beliefs originate from your childhood, major life experiences and other social influences.

-Accepting what the Inner Critic tells us is like dumping toxic waste into our psychic river which seeps into other tributaries of our life.
+Accepting what the Inner Critic tells us is like dumping toxic waste into our psychic river, which seep into the other tributaries of our life.
 For this reason, managing the Inner Critic is one of the most important skills to master because of the global impact that it has on our life.

 It affects how we feel about ourselves, the way we relate to others and, most importantly, what we accomplish in life.
-An individual who is under the influence of the Inner Critic will find it very difficult to step into any unknown territory that requires risk-taking, even if it promises growth and progress.
+An individual who is heavily influenced by their Inner Critic will find it very difficult to step into any unknown territory that requires risk-taking, even if it promises growth and progress.

 I sympathize with them because I know what it feels like to be under the clutches of the Inner Critic.
 For years, I berated myself while trying to meet impossibly high standards I had set for myself.
 Every time I messed up, my Inner Critic would crack its whip.
 After a certain point, I grew weary – chasing perfection felt like chasing a mirage that I could never reach.